 Other than these given rules there are many other rules and elements to take into consideration.
 You can search on google for learning more about composition.

-If you really want to get the most of your images, learn to manually adjust settings such as the shutter speed and ISO.Many Android and Windows phones have a manual mode option built-in, whereas there are a plethora of apps on iOS (VSCO, Manual are some good ones) that let you do the same.
+If you really want to get the most of your images, learn to adjust settings such as the shutter speed, aperture and ISO.Many Android and Windows phones have a manual mode option built-in, whereas there are a plethora of apps on iOS (VSCO, Manual are some good ones) that let you do the same.

 Shooting on manual mode give you full control over the exposure.
 So you can go out of your auto comfort zone of your camera and shoot something amazing.